How to Finance a Mobile or Manufactured Home

 The house must meet geographical requirements, but that doesn’t mean you have to live 20 miles from your nearest neighbor.
 About 97% of the U.S. land mass is USDA loan eligible, an area encompassing 109 million people.

-The minimum credit score to qualify is 640.
-And unlike traditional mortgages, you can be disqualified for making too much money.
+Unlike traditional mortgages, you can be disqualified for making too much money.
 The maximum limit is 115% of the median income for the county or area you want to live in.

 Check with your bank or credit union to see if they can help you with a USDA loan application for a manufactured loan.